wigy/chronicles_of_grunt/README.md

 ### Templates

-If the Javascript-framework listed in uase can handle HTML-templates, they can be compiled together into a single file.
+If the Javascript-framework listed in use can handle HTML-templates, they can be compiled together into a single file.
 The method of compiling depends on the system in use.
 The system is looked from the option `external` and if found, then the templates can be used.
 Currently supported systems for templates are